max-galetskiy/oberon0c/README.md

-# oberon0c
+# A Compiler for the Oberon-0 Programming Language
-An LLVM Frontend for a subset of the Oberon PL, implemented fully in C++
+tba :)